reyestech/Fullstack-Academy/README.md

 ### 5️⃣ Rare Process Creation on Server

-Unexpected executables running on production servers often herald post‑exploitation activity.
-This query baselines process launches over the last 30 days and isolates today’s executions whose frequency falls below the 1st percentile—surfacing suspicious binaries regardless of hash or signature evasion.
-Contextual fields such as command line, parent process, and user help analysts decide whether to quarantine or whitelist.
+The presence of unexpected executables on production servers may signal post-exploitation activities.
+This query establishes a baseline of process launches over the previous 30 days and identifies today's executions that fall below the 1st percentile—thereby uncovering suspicious binaries regardless of hashing or signature evasion.
+Contextual fields, such as command line, parent process, and user, assist analysts in determining whether to quarantine or allowlist the identified processes.

-This behaviour‑first lens complements signature‑based defences, catching renamed or LOLBin misuse that traditional AV misses.
+This behavior-focused approach complements traditional signature-based defenses, effectively detecting renamed executables or the misuse of legitimate binaries that conventional antivirus solutions may overlook.

 #### How it works